geopm/geopm/service/docs/source/geopmaccess.1.rst

 The administrator may execute ``geopmaccess`` to write to an access list by providing the ``-w`` / ``--write`` command line option.
 The ``-D`` / ``--delete`` option will remove all signals or controls from the configuration.
+An access list can be modified in a text editor when the ``-e`` / ``--edit`` option is provided.

+When writing an access list with the ``-w`` / ``--write`` command line option, the list of names is provided to standard input.
+Typically, this is piped in from an existing file.
+When the ``-e`` / ``--edit`` option is provided, the existing access list is openend in an editor for modification.
+The default editor is ``vi`` but the user may override this with the ``EDITOR`` environment variable.

-The access list created is derived from standard input by reading one name per line.
-Standard input lines that begin with the ``#`` character are ignored, and an empty line or EOF (end of file) will cause parsing of standard input to stop.
+The access list created is derived from standard input or the edited file by reading one name per line.
+Standard input lines that begin with the ``#`` character are ignored, and an empty line or ``EOF`` *(end of file)* will cause parsing of standard input to stop.

-Note that the ``-a`` / ``--all`` options are not valid when writing or deleting an access list.
+Note that the ``-a`` / ``--all`` options are not valid when writing, editing, or deleting an access list.
 The default access list will be written or deleted if the ``-g`` / ``--group`` option is not specified.
+This differs from the default behavior when reading an access list: the default behavior when writing equivalent to the ``-u`` / ``--default`` option when reading.

 Shared File Systems